NotRealKomar/assignments/node-js-express-rest-api-assignment.md

 3. Use TypeScript and Express.JS or Nest.JS framework for API

+4. (*) Code should be styled using eslint/prettier or alternative.

-4. All services should be covered by unit tests with at least couple of cases when applicable (use Jest as a testing framework)
+5. All services should be covered by unit tests with at least couple of cases when applicable (use Jest as a testing framework)

-5. An `application/json` format should be used for request and response body.
+6. An `application/json` format should be used for request and response body.

-6. (*) Any request to routes other than `/user/register` must contain `userId` in headers.
+7. (*) Any request to routes other than `/user/register` must contain `userId` in headers.
 They should be logged in `AccessLog` table depending on action and entity type

-7. If a user is marked as inactive - any artist that refers to this user must be marked as hidden as well
+8. If a user is marked as inactive - any artist that refers to this user must be marked as hidden as well

-8. In list routes, inactive/hidden entities should be excluded from response
+9. In list routes, inactive/hidden entities should be excluded from response

-9. When you remove `Artist`, `Album` or `Track`, it's `id` should be deleted from favorites (if was there) and references to it in other entities should become `null`.
+10. When you remove `Artist`, `Album` or `Track`, it's `id` should be deleted from favorites (if was there) and references to it in other entities should become `null`.
 For example: `Artist` is deleted => this `artistId` in corresponding `Albums`'s and `Track`'s become `null` + this artist's `id` is deleted from favorites, same logic for `Album` and `Track`.

-10. Non-existing entity can't be added to `Favorite`.
+11. Non-existing entity can't be added to `Favorite`.

-11. To run the service `npm start` command should be used.
+12. To run the service `npm start` command should be used.

-12. Service should listen on PORT `4000` by default, PORT value is stored in `.env` file.
+13. Service should listen on PORT `4000` by default, PORT value is stored in `.env` file.

-12. Incoming requests should be validated.
+14. Incoming requests should be validated.